PKUFlyingPig/Self-learning-Computer-Science/README.md

 ## Computer Architecture 🗄

 Now it's the most exciting part.
 When I was a little boy, people always told me that computer's world is just 0 and 1.
 I was so confused and sweared to understand how on earth the computer works in just 0 and 1.
-After learning these courses, you will understand in depth.
+After learning these courses, you will understand it in depth.

 | Course Link                                                  | Language                           | My repository                                             | Difficulty |
 | ------------------------------------------------------------ | ---------------------------------- | --------------------------------------------------------- | ---------- |
 | [Nand2Tetris I](https://www.coursera.org/learn/build-a-computer/home/week/1) & [Nand2Tetrix II](https://www.coursera.org/learn/nand2tetris2/home/welcome) | choose as you like, I chose Python | [Completed](https://github.com/PKUFlyingPig/NandToTetris) | 🌟🌟🌟        |

-This course got 5.0 score on coursera !
+This course got 5.0 full score on coursera !
 It is divided into two part : hardware part and software part.

-Hardware part : you will use Nand gates to implement all the components (ALU, Memory, Decoder, Mutiplex ... ...) that a computer needs to run.
+Hardware part : you will use Nand gates to implement all the components (ALU, Memory, Decoder, Mutiplexer ... ...) of a running computer.
 In the end you will implement a CPU to run your machine code.

 Software part : The author created a new language called Jack.
 You will write the compiler to translate the Jack code into your machine code and run it on the computer you made in the hardware part.
-Then you will implement a really basic OS to do the input and output.
-Finally you can wirte a Tetris game in Jack and play it on the computer you made !
+Then you will implement a basic OS to do the input and output.
+Finally you can write a Tetris game in Jack and play it on the computer you made !
 It is so coolllllll !

 ---